| Obesity means an excess

 that help differentiating these conditions from each

+other.
 Race and Socio-economic

-The odds of having obesity and obesity
+conditions The odds of having obesity and obesity

 related health conditions varied among persons depending

 on their age, gender, race, income and smoking.
+In the developed countries, obesity

 is more prevalent among people in the lower socio-economic